mekomsolutions/openmrs-cd/README.md

 ```

 ### The 'node-scripts' component
-Developing on the OpenMRS CD means working in here most of the time.
+Developing on OCD3 means working in here most of the time.
-That is because the bulk of the logic of what the OpenMRS CD does lives here.
+That is because the bulk of the logic of what OCD3 does lives here.
 Almost all Jenkins jobs are built on the following pattern:
 >Jenkins jobs run Node scripts that generate Bash scripts that in turn perform the core CD tasks.

 This is how one would build the underlying Node JS scripts: